 When you cut off the end of a vertical branch, phytohormones, such as auxins, will cause the remaining buds will send out new growth horizontally.
 When you tip a horizontal branch, it will send out new fruiting wood.
 This is also a way to prevent too much fruit developing and risking a broken branch.

 It is always a good idea to remove suckers and water sprouts.
 Water sprouts are flimsy twigs that quickly grow vertically, directly from the trunk or older branches.
 Suckers are similar growths that occur at the base of the trunk or from the root system.
 These growths drain energy from the plant without providing any benefits.

-In our Mediterranean climate, roses never go completely dormant, but this is still the best time to prune for better spring and summer blooms.
+In Mediterranean climates, roses never go completely dormant, but winter is still the best time to prune for better spring and summer blooms.
 Generally speaking, you will want to remove 1/2 to 2/3 of the existing bush.
 Remove dead, diseased and crossing branches and then reshape the bush for better airflow.
 You can learn more about pruning roses at the San Jose Heritage Rose Garden.

 When pruning, it is best to cut close to the branch collar without cutting into it.
 You also want to avoid leaving nubs that interfere with a plant’s ability to heal itself.
 There is generally no need to apply sealants to pruning cuts.
 Plants have evolved an effective system for that all on their own.

 Finally, be sure to keep your tools sharp and to clean your cutting tools between cuts.
-Use a solution of 1 part bleach and 9 parts water.
+Use a household cleaner, such as Lysol.
 Otherwise, you may be spreading disease to healthy plant tissue.